Here are a few tips from the Energy Experts you can use this summer to stay cool and comfortable at the lowest possible cost.

 Yes, it can.
 You can save by using your current spotlights less, converting your current spotlights to 23 watt compact fluorescent spots, and by installing motion sensors so the lights only work when motion is detected.

 Conserving energy is always a good idea.
 York Electric has a free 101 low-cost/no-cost home energy savings measures brochure.
-Visit one of our offices to pick up a copy or download here.
+Visit one of our offices to pick up a copy or view and/or download here.
 Also, visit TogetherWeSave.com and take the home tour to learn what actions you can take to save on your energy bill.

 The value of electricity remains very high.
 The national cost of electricity today, when adjusted for inflation, is less than what it was in 1980.
 Very few commodities have remained such a good value.
 Compared to other consumer products and services, electricity is a bargain.